 Palma de Mallorca is a stunner.
 Rich in history and brimming with beauty, its labyrinth of honey-coloured stone buildings wraps itself around an awe-inspiring Gothic cathedral.
-Whilst you could easily spend a week exploring its treasures, one day in Palma de Mallorca will give you ample opportunity to get a feel for one of Span’s most enchanting cities.

 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.